Kannamma (film)

 Kannamma is a 2005 Indian Tamil language film directed by S. S. Baba Vikram, starring Meena as the titular character along with Prem Kumar and Bose Venkat.
-The film was dubbed in Telugu as Lakshmi Sowbhagyavathi.
 The script was written by M. Karunanidhi.

 Plot

 The story is that of a rich medical student named Kannamma, who falls in love with Anandan after he saves her from an acid attack by her driver Babu.
 Anand's friend Madan becomes Kannamma's ever-vigilant sentinel, risking his own marriage with Mala.
 Kannamma learns of Anand's martyrdom through TV.
 Her baby is disputed, and she is brought before a village council.